HCB06/Anaplan/README.md

 c.
 ClassCount: Total class count.
 d.
 Layers: A list consisting of layer types 'fex' (Feature Extraction Layer) or 'cat' (Catalyser Layer) also represents the number of layers in the model.
+I STRONGLY SUGGEST FIRST LAYER SHOULD BE 'FEX' AND LAST LAYER(S) SHOULD BE 'CAT'
 e.
 Neurons: A numerical list indicating the number of neurons in each layer (starting with the first layer at the beginning and ending with the last layer at the end).